mlhmz/moohit/README.md

 In order to use the application, you have to get your Firebase Credentials and put them into a file at /src called "fire.js".

-Finally can build and start the Project in Docker or just with nginx.
+After putting your credentials in you can start the Project in Docker or just with nginx.